 Why integrated risk and complaints management matters

 Many NDIS providers treat risk management, incident reporting, and complaints handling as separate processes.
 However, the NDIS Commission expects these functions to operate as an interconnected system where patterns identified through complaints inform risk assessments, and incident data drives preventative action.
-This checklist helps providers build that integrated approach and demonstrate compliance during certification and verification audits.
+This NDIS risk management checklist helps providers build that integrated approach and demonstrate compliance during certification and verification audits.
+Providers using an NDIS management platform can automate much of this process.

 What the NDIS risk management checklist covers